The Only Winter Bucket List You Need to get your Family Feeling Festive for the Holidays

 - Homemade Tiger Butter;

 - Candied Pecans;

 - and a personal favourite, Peppermint Meltaway Cookies.

 One major tip….do not store the Peppermint Meltaway Cookies with the others unless you want EVERYTHING to taste like peppermint forever.
 Seriously.
-My husband isn’t keen on peppermint and he the first year I made these peppermint cookies he was upset that the rest of the shortbread I made were peppermint-y.
+My husband isn’t keen on peppermint and he the first year I made these peppermint cookies he was upset that the rest of the shortbread I made were peppermint-y, simply because I put them in the same tin.
 OOPS.
 Never again!

 And finally, a few pieces of equipment that make holiday way more convenient and fun are as follows:

 - Silicon Baking Mats (reusable, easy to clean)

 Decorate the Christmas Tree